KRakeesh04/s1/src/content/docs/maths/matrices/20-matrix-norms.md

 ### Infinity norm

-Maximum of the row sums.
+Maximum of the absolute row sums.

 ```math
 {\lVert A \rVert}_\infty =